Larry Johnson (basketball, born 1969): New York Knicks (1996–2001)

 Johnson averaged 12.8 points, a career-low, in his first season as a Knick, and although he would never return to his former All-Star form, he was a key member of the Knicks' 1999 Eastern Conference championship team.
+Johnson took on a lesser role as the Knicks turned to Allan Houston and later Latrell Sprewell as the team's top scorers.

 During Game 3 of the Eastern Conference Finals, he was involved in a critical play in which he was fouled by Antonio Davis of the Indiana Pacers.
 Standing outside the three-point line with 11.9 seconds left, Johnson held the ball, and then began to dribble.
 He leaned into defender Davis before jumping up.
 The referee called the foul about a half-second before Johnson released the ball, but it was counted as a continuation shooting foul.
-Johnson made the shot and converted the free throw following the basket for a four-point play, which turned out to be the winning margin in a 92-91 Knicks victory.
+Johnson made the shot and converted the free throw following the basket for a four-point play, which turned out to be the winning margin in a 92–91 Knicks victory.

 During the 1999 NBA Finals, Johnson characterized the Knicks as a band of "rebellious slaves".
 Bill Walton later called Johnson and his performance a "disgrace".
 When Johnson was asked about the play of San Antonio Spurs point guard Avery Johnson in Game 4, Johnson again shifted the topic to slavery: "Ave, man, we're from the same plantation.
 You tell Bill Walton that.
 We from Massa Johnson's plantation."
 He went on to say, "Here's the NBA, full of blacks, great opportunities, they made beautiful strides.
 But what's the sense of that ... when I go back to my neighborhood and see the same thing?
 I'm the only one who came out of my neighborhood.
 Everybody ended up dead, in jail, on drugs, selling drugs.
 So I'm supposed to be honored and happy or whatever by my success.
 Yes, I am.
 But I can't deny the fact of what has happened to us over years and years and years and we're still at the bottom of the totem pole."

+Johnson also played a central role in the developing rivalry between the Knicks and the Heat.
+In Game 5 of the 1997 Eastern Conference Semifinals, Johnson was one of several players who left the Knicks bench during a brawl involving teammate Charlie Ward and Miami's P. J. Brown; he was eventually suspended for Game 7 which the Knicks lost.
+Then in Game 4 of the 1998 Eastern Conference First Round, Johnson and former Hornets teammate Mourning engaged in a fight which also involved Knicks head coach Jeff Van Gundy holding onto Mourning's leg.
+Both Johnson and Mourning were suspended for Game 5, in which the seventh-seed Knicks eliminated the second-seed Heat.

 On October 10, 2001, Johnson announced his early retirement from basketball due to chronic back problems that had plagued him for several years, after his point production had decreased for three straight years.